MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ```

 ### -UsePersistentCookiesForExplorerView
+> [!NOTE]
+> This setting is not used anymore with IE retired and the parameter would be removed soon.
+"Keep Me Signed In" need to be selected for "View in File Explorer" to work with Microsoft Edge.

 Lets SharePoint issue a special cookie that will allow this feature to work even when "Keep Me Signed In" is not selected.